Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/12/web-essentials-style-side-by-side-editing-of-typescript-files.md

 :img{src="/img/2015/07/ts-side-by-side-result.png" alt="Side by Side TypeScript Result" loading="lazy"}

 When the JavaScript file changes, Visual Studio will helpfully pop up a message telling you it has changed and asking if you want to re-load the file.
-Of course you want to re-load the file – so head to Tools &gt; Options &gt; Environment &gt; Documents and select the “Auto-load changes, if saved” option.
+Of course you want to re-load the file – so head to Tools > Options > Environment > Documents and select the “Auto-load changes, if saved” option.

 :img{src="/img/2015/07/ts-auto-load-changes.png" alt="Auto-Load Changes" loading="lazy"}